CBPFGMS/cbpfgms.github.io/pbiali/README.md

 There are six parameters:

 **`data-title`**: sets the title of the chart.
 If left empty the chart title defaults to *Allocation Trends*.

+**`data-sortbuttons`**: defines the criterion for ordering the small multiples.
+Accepted values:

+- `"total"`: sorts the buttons according to the total allocated for the respective CBPF.
+- `"alphabetically"`: sorts the buttons alphabetically.

+If the value is not an accepted value, it defaults to `"total"`.

 **`data-showhelp`**: shows the annotations explaining how to use the data visualisation.
 Accepted values: